Generic name: orphenadrine [ or-FEN-a-drin ]

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Stop using orphenadrine and call your doctor at once if you have:
+Norflex may cause serious side effects.
+Stop using Norflex and call your doctor at once if you have:

 a light-headed feeling, like you might pass out;